-If you're experiencing neck pain and other annoying musculoskeletal/neurological symptoms following an auto accident or other traumatic incident in Broomfield or Westminster CO, you may be wondering whether you have whiplash -- and if you do have it, how you can overcome it without drugs or surgery.
-Here are the answers to some frequently asked questions on the subject from our two-chiropractor team at Lifetime Health and Wellness.
+If you're experiencing neck pain and other annoying musculoskeletal or neurological symptoms following an auto accident or other traumatic incident, you may be wondering whether you have whiplash -- and if you do have it, how you can overcome it without drugs or surgery?
+Here are the answers to some frequently asked questions on the subject from our team at Lifetime Health and Wellness.

 - Why is it called whiplash?
 This painful complaint is called whiplash because of the sharp, violent forward-backward motion of the head, which resembles the lash of a whip.
 This motion causes hyperextension of the neck when the head moves backward, and hyperflexion when the head the rebounds and flies forward.

 - How fast does a car have to be going for its occupant to suffer whiplash?
 Contrary to what you might think, most car-related whiplash injuries take place at speeds of just 6 to 12 miles per hour, and can occur at speeds of 5 miles per hour or less.